reisub/sublime-elixir-docs/README.md

 ## Installing with [Package Control](https://packagecontrol.io/installation)

 1. Press `⌘/Ctrl + Shift + P` to open the command palette.
 2. Type `Package Control: Install Package` and press enter.
-Then search for `Elixir Docs`, select the package and hit enter.
+Then search for `ElixirDocs`, select the package and hit enter.

 ## Usage